ezboral/Springboard-Capstone-Final-Materials/README.md

 The materials in this repository were created for the Springboard Foundations of Data Science Certificate.
 This is a curriculum which includes probability/statistics, data wrangling, data exploration, data visualization and machine learning.
 All analysis was completed using the R programming language.

-### Capstond Project - Analyzing Credit Card Default Rates
+### Capstone Project - Analyzing Credit Card Default Rates

 This project examined the default rate for 30,000 credit card holders of a Taiwanese bank in 2005.